stefanhaustein/flowgrid/README.md

 ### Editor

+Add functional blocks by tapping anywhere in the grid, bringing up a context menu.
+The "edit" sub-menu contains options to insert and delete columns, rows and previously copied areas.

-Add functional blocks by tapping anywhere in the grid.
-Connect the blocks by dragging connections out of the bottom of the blocks.
+Connect operations by dragging connections out of the bottom of the corresponding blocks.

+A long press triggers selection mode.
+Touch the screen for a while until the selection controls show up, then move (without releasing) to select a rectangular area.

 ### Operations